colts70/The-Sematic-Stack/README.md

 ### **Problem 4 — SEO is limited to page-level identity**
 The web has no notion of **topic-level identity**.

+The smallest possible change that fixes the largest possible failure.

 ### **DFH solves all four.**

 ---